2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

     id: examples
     content:
       title: What communities do with their hubs
-      subtitle: Examples of key workflows and use-cases that communities in our network do with their hubs.
+      subtitle: Examples of key workflows and use cases that communities in our network run on their hubs.
       text: |

-        Communities are always experimenting and developing new workflows and ways to solve problems with their hubs.
-Here are a few notable use-cases that address common needs and challenges across the communities that we serve.

         {{< hub-example id="data" community="EarthScope GeoLab" url="https://www.earthscope.org/data/geolab/"
             heading="Analysis next to the data, at cluster scale"